Dylan Moore Preview, Player Props: Mariners vs. Astros

 Dylan Moore At The Plate

-- Moore is batting .205 with five doubles, a triple, five home runs and eight walks.
+- Moore is hitting .220 with five doubles, a triple, seven home runs and nine walks.

-- In 34.4% of his 32 games this season, Moore has picked up at least one hit.
-He's also had four multi-hit games.
+- In 27.3% of his games this season, Moore has had at least one RBI.
+He's picked up more than one in 9.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.